epickerel/bb2c-fanglerspace-fluxbox/README.md

 A replacement to this board should at least meet the present specs, but offer additional pins for input/output and possibly bluetooth/wifi capabilities.

 Pin assignment is done in `hardware.py`.
+What's in this repository may not match what's on the board!

 The "flow" bars are [144/m Neopixels](https://www.amazon.com/gp/product/B09MLTPS95), and are addressed via a shared data line so that their animations are mirrored.
 The power requirements are greater than what a small microcontroller can provide, so